Please visit our Covid update page here.

 — Since there are few structured sitting periods at the Forest Refuge, no bell is rung in the meditation hall.
 You may want to bring a silent watch or clock there, to keep track of time.

 — Insect repellent and/or head net.
-During spring and summer you may want to bring insect repellent and a head net to protect yourself from Massachusetts’ especially-carnivorous, biting insects.
+During spring and summer you may want to bring insect repellent and a head net to protect yourself from Massachusetts’ especially-carnivorous, biting insects and ticks.
 Please remember, however, that strong-smelling repellent should not be worn in the meditation hall.
 (A limited number of head nets are available for shared use.)
+Click here to learn more about ways to protect form insects and ticks.

 — Sunscreen.